Lauryn Williams

 Williams is one of six athletes to have won a medal in both the Summer and Winter Olympic games, as well as the first American woman to do so.

 Career

-Williams was born and raised in suburban Pittsburgh and Detroit and currently resides in suburban Pittsburgh.
-She holds her high school records for the 100, 200m, long jump and 4x100 meters relay.
-She ran for The Wings of Moon Track Club founded by Coach Rubin Carter based in Moon Township, PA, a suburb near Pittsburgh.
+Williams was born in Rochester, Pennsylvania and raised in suburban Pittsburgh and Detroit.
+She currently resides in suburban Pittsburgh.
+She holds her high school records for the 100, 200 m, long jump and 4 × 100 meters relay.
+She ran for The Wings of Moon Track Club founded by Coach Rubin Carter based in Moon Township, Pennsylvania, a suburb near Pittsburgh.
 She was a star with the new club and qualified for the National Junior Olympics.

 College

 She attended the University of Miami, where she competed on the track team and graduated in 2004.
 She was inducted into the Iron Arrow Honor Society, the university's highest honor.